zkmkarlsruhe/baton/README.md

 _Note: To connect external devices to the machine running baton, "localhost" cannot be used and only clients running on the same machine will be able to connect.
 Use the network IP address or local DNS hostname instead for baton and both local and remote clients, ie. 192.168.0.101, etc._

 To stop baton, use CTRL+C to issue an interrupt signal.

+### Calling Python script directly

+The Python script can be called directly without the wrapper script, but requires manually enabling or disabling the virtual environment:

+Aactivate the virtual environment before the first run in a new commandline session:

+    source venv-baton/bin/activate

 When finished, deactivate the virtual environment with: